 Where Things Went | Chapter 5 | King

 A group of boys and young men gathered around the scene.
 At their head was one particular youth emanating an aura of confidence.
 Not only this, but he wore the illustrious Crown on his head.
 It was King.
 But, a very different King.
 Gone was the pauper boy of before, now was the proper man… Well… Sort of...
 He still wore his rough, dirty, torn clothes (now a size or three too small).
-Even so, King was a tall, proud leader of his band of brothers.
-He was a bit taller than Feign, but still held an orphaned scrawniness.
+Even so King was a tall, proud leader of his band of brothers.
+He was a bit taller than Feign and still held an orphaned scrawniness.
 Doubly so due to his recent growth spurt spurred on miraculously by the Crown.

 “It’s da’ rat!
 He got da’ Crown!”
 Exclaimed Runt.

 Boss slapped the back of Runt’s head.
 “I got eyes stupid.
-Gettum!”
+Get’im!”

 King continued his leisurely stroll towards them, hands in his pockets, not a care in the world.
-Even as the brutes thundered onward, not a care in the world.
-As Runt came upon him, King easily sidestepped a vicious swing.
-Unable to control his momentum, Runt tripped and rolled away embarrassingly.
+Even as the brutes thundered onward not a care in the world.
+When Runt came upon him, King easily sidestepped a vicious swing.
+Unable to control his momentum Runt tripped and rolled away embarrassingly.
 In the same instant a more precise blow took aim for King’s brow.

 A sound as if a whole forest were uprooted shook the wondrous City on impact.
 A cloud of dust and dirt concealed what occurred.
 A dim glow of various colors appeared dancing through the haze.
 Slowly, the fog settled and revealed a massive fist caught with the fingertip of King.
 Motionless, resolute, unphased despite his legs sunk to his shins into the ground, King stood.
 Boss too stood, stunned, everyone beheld the brilliance of the glowing Crown.
 It came alive.
 King’s smile never faded but now his eyes’ bore cinders.
 It was his time for retaliation.
 For retribution.